-- ATD 1.
-Applicant will be required to construct all back of curb improvements compliant with the South Lamar Blvd 2016 Mobility Bond plan requirements and dedicate any space, right-of-way, or easement, necessary for such improvements. - ATD 2.
+- ATD 2.
 A traffic impact analysis is required and has been received.
 Additional right-of-way, participation in roadway improvements, or limitations on development intensity may be recommended based on review of the TIA.
 [LDC 25-6-142].
-Comments will be provided in a separate memo. - ATD 3.
+Comments will be provided in a separate memo. - Update 1: Response noted; applicant continues to work with City Staff through the TIA study process.
+Comment will be cleared when TIA is approved, and final memo is issued. - ATD 3.
 Transportation Plan Note 1 reads: The Park Street and associated shared use path connects the Brodie Oaks Redevelopment to the Barton Creek Plaza.
 Pavement of the Park Street will remain in existing conditions but the shared use path will be additional.
-Staff is assessing this statement and whether we can support it; further comment will be emailed directly to the applicant as soon as it is available. - ATD 4.
+Staff is assessing this statement and whether we can support it; further comment will be emailed directly to the applicant as soon as it is available. - Update 1: Response noted; please see ATD6 for further discussion on this issue.
+Comment addressed. - ATD 4.
 On the Transportation Plan and all PUD exhibits: use the same terms on each exhibit related to connectivity clearly label the beginning and terminations of Park Streets and Internal Circulation Routes on each exhibit.
-Additionally, please clarify on how it would interact with the existing private street along this alignment. - ATD 5.
-There is currently no way for a pedestrian or cyclist to cross in any direction at the interchange of Ben White and South Lamar, adjacent to this site.
-This is the biggest missing safety and connectivity element for multimodal travel in this area.
-How will this PUD contribute to addressing this challenge?
-(Tier 2 Superiority Requirements) - ATD 6.
-Park Street A should connect to the Barton Creek trail access to the northwest.
-(Tier 2 Superiority Requirements) - ATD 7.
-At the northeast end of the Internal Circulator Route, it should connect to South Lamar and the improvements planned on that street.
-(Tier 2 Superiority Requirements) - ATD 8.
-Proposed Cross Sections
+Additionally, please clarify on how it would interact with the existing private street along this alignment.